Take a fresh look at your lifestyle.

 And keep vigil for a part of the night as a supererogatory [devotion] for you.
 It may be that your Lord will raise you to a praiseworthy station.

 The night prayer has many material and spiritual benefits.
-It’s been said to increase one’s sustenance, maintain one’s health, and prolong one’s life.
-The spiritual benefits are endless; some are known, and some are unknown.
+They say it increases one’s sustenance, maintains health, and prolongs one’s life.
+The spiritual benefits are endless; some we know, and some we don’t.
 The night prayer brings you closer to Allah, effaces your sins, illuminates your face, strengthens the soul, brings ease in the grave, and grants entry into paradise, among many other benefits.
 In short, the night prayer benefits one’s life in this world and the hereafter.

 One can increase their spirituality in Ramadan 2025 by developing the habit of performing the night prayer.
 During Ramadan, most people wake up hours before fajr to prepare and have the pre-dawn meal (suhur).
 This gives them an excellent chance to perform the night prayer before or after having the meal.
 If you do this for the entire month of Ramadan 2025, you may develop the habit of waking before the dawn adhan and offering the night prayer even after Ramadan.